ryjen/ryjen.github.io/content/resume/index.md

 <h4>Action</h4>
 <p>My role as a software developer was to convert C++ code to C# and XAML.
 I converted several apps like and advanced calculator, social media apps, music applications, and games.
 I often exceeded expected timelines, which allowed us to do things like use the C# code for the Xamarin framework and target iOS/Android.</p>
 <h4>Result</h4>
 <p>The result was several apps in more popular platforms that continue to bring revenue for the company.
-They enjoyed the quality of my work so much I continued sub-contracting for the company after my initial one ended.</p>
+They enjoyed the quality of my work so much I continued contracting on the side for the company after my initial one ended.</p>
 <h5>Keywords</h5>
 <!--
 <h3> Contract Developer, Sep 2011 - Apr 2012 </h3>